fenxu/azure-powershell-docs-prod/azure/AzureAD/v2/New-AzureADServicePrincipalPasswordCredential.md

 # New-AzureADServicePrincipalPasswordCredential

 ## SYNOPSIS
-Create a new password credential for a service principal
+Creates a password credential for a service principal.

 ## SYNTAX